 Upon the death of the first spouse and while record legal title still reflects that some community assets are held in the decedent's name, some are held in the survivor's name and others are held in both names, the surviving spouse and the heirs and/or devisees of the deceased spouse are, in effect, tenants in common as to each and every community probate asset, unless the surviving spouse is the sole distributee of some or all of the deceased spouse's one-half interest in such assets.
-When administration is completed, the survivor and the distributees are generally entitled to their respective one-half interests in each and every remaining community probate asset.
+When administration is completed, the survivor and the distributees are generally entitled to their respective undivided one-half interests in each and every remaining community probate asset.
 Tex.
 Prob.
 Code § 37.
+The surviving spouse's rights may be affected by the doctrine of election.
+See II, H., 2, supra.